- INFESTED WITH INDIAN MEAL MOTHS?

-Pantry pests include many crawling insects.
-There are several different beetles and weevils.
-These are easy to control.
-Flying pantry pests are harder to eliminate because they are able to cover vast areas of the home.
-These include Tropical Ware House Moths, Indian Meal Moths, and Mediterranean Flour Moths.
+Pantry pests include many crawling insects but some can fly.
+No doubt the beetles and weevils are easier to control.
+But there are flying pantry pests and these can present more of a challenge when trying to eliminate a problem because they can cover vast areas of the home.
+The more common flying pantry pests include Tropical Ware House Moths, Indian Meal Moths, and Mediterranean Flour Moths.

 Other pantry pests: ANTS BLACK LARDER BEETLES CABINET BEETLES CIGARETTE BEETLES COCKROACHES CONFUSED FLOUR BEETLES DRUGSTORE BEETLES FRUIT FLY GRAIN BORERS HIDE BEETLES LARGE ROACHES RED FLOUR BEETLES RICE WEEVILS SAWTOOTH GRAIN BEETLES